How to prevent mould in your house

 Before you get tenants in, it’s a good idea to:

-- hire a professional to make sure your damp proofing is in good working order
+• hire a professional to make sure your property is damp proofed properly

-- inspect the roof and guttering for holes or cracks that may cause water to linger or seep into the home - this is especially important if there’s been any extreme weather
+• check the roof and guttering for holes or cracks that might cause water to linger or seep into the home - this is especially important if there’s been any extreme weather